thedalles77/USB_Laptop_Keyboard_Controller/Example_Touchpads/Readme.txt

 The folder "Adafruit_Trinket_M0" contains touchpad routines for a PS2 touchpad and a Azoteq I2C touchpad that can be used on an Adafruit_Trinket_M0 or any other Arduino that has hardware HID capability (like a Pro Micro).

+The folder "Raspberry_Pi_Pico_TP" contains a PS2 touchpad routine written in Arduino C that converts a typical laptop touchpad to USB.